Livingston area map

 Housing Costs

-Housing is the defining cost-of-living challenge in Livingston.
-The median home value stands at $510K according to Zillow's Home Value Index as of January 2026.
-The U.S. Census Bureau's American Community Survey puts the figure at $349K, reflecting the multi-year survey window.
-For a town of 8,040 people, these are striking numbers—driven by Livingston's proximity to Yellowstone, Paradise Valley's trophy-ranch market, and steady spillover from Bozeman (25 miles west), where prices run even higher.
+Housing is the single largest expense for most Livingston residents.
+The median home value stands at $545K according to Zillow's Home Value Index as of June 2026.
+The U.S. Census Bureau's American Community Survey puts the figure lower at $349K, reflecting the multi-year survey window.

-Renters pay a median of $1,839 per month.
-Home values rank in the 86th percentile among Montana towns, while rents sit at the 90th percentile.
-The rent figure is exceptionally high for a small town, reflecting vacation-rental competition that pulls long-term units off the market.
-With a vacancy rate of just 3.2%, finding available rentals can be genuinely difficult, especially during peak tourist season when short-term demand surges.
+Renters pay a median of $1,339 per month.
+Home values rank in the 86th percentile among Montana towns, while rents sit at the 76th percentile.
 For a detailed look at market trends, inventory, and buying conditions, see our Livingston housing market guide.

 Income & Affordability

-The median household income in Livingston is $65K, placing the town at the 50th percentile among Montana towns.
-The affordability ratio—median home value divided by median household income—is 7.8.
+The median household income in Livingston is $65K, placing it at the 50th percentile among Montana towns.
+The affordability ratio — median home value divided by median household income — is 8.4.
 For context, the commonly cited national benchmark is around 3.0 to 5.0.
-At 7.8, Livingston is stretched significantly—better than Whitefish (11.7) or Bozeman (8.8), but worse than Helena (6.6) or Great Falls (3.7).
-The disconnect between local wages and home prices reflects a market shaped by outside money: second-home buyers, remote workers with coastal salaries, and Paradise Valley ranch purchasers who skew the median upward.

 Livingston's 17.3% Professional Services employment—the second-largest sector—is unusually high for a town this size and reflects the concentration of writers, artists, consultants, and remote workers who chose Livingston for its quality of life rather than local employment opportunities.
 These higher-earning professionals can absorb costs that strain service-industry workers earning tourism wages.